Nvidia’s Isaac robot simulations debut on Omniverse

 I was looking at the images of Isaac robots in the press material, and I thought they were photos.
 But those are 3D-animated images of robots in the Omniverse.

-In order to deliver realistic robotics simulations, Isaac Sim leverages the Omniverse platform’s powerful technologies including advanced graphics processing unit (GPU)-enabled physics simulation with PhysX 5, photorealism with real-time ray, and path tracing, and Material Definition Language (MDL) support for physically-based rendering.
+In order to deliver realistic robotics simulations, Isaac Sim leverages the Omniverse platform’s powerful technologies, including advanced graphics processing unit (GPU)-enabled physics simulation with PhysX 5, photorealism with real-time ray and path tracing, and Material Definition Language (MDL) support for physically based rendering.

-Isaac Sim is built to address many of the most common robotics use cases including manipulation, autonomous navigation, and synthetic data generation for training data.
+Isaac Sim is built to address many of the most common robotics use cases, including manipulation, autonomous navigation, and synthetic data generation for training data.
 Its modular design allows users to easily customize and extend the toolset to accommodate many applications and environments.

-“This image is a digital twin of BMWs new factory that their factory planners worked on.
+“This image is a digital twin of BMW’s new factory that their factory planners worked on.
 They brought it into the Omniverse world.
-And the cool thing about being in Omniverse is that I can put my simulated robot right in this world, and collect the training data that I’m going to use for my AI models, do my testing, do all sorts of different scenarios.
-And that’s kind of one of the beauties of being a part of the Omniverse platform,” Anders said.
-“I’ve been challenged to come up with a catchy phrase, and I ever really come up with a catchy phrase, but it’s something around the realistic robot models and the complex scenes that they’re going to operate in.”
+And the cool thing about being in Omniverse is that I can put my simulated robot right in this world and collect the training data that I’m going to use for my AI models, do my testing, do all sorts of different scenarios.
+And that’s kind of one of the beauties of being a part of the Omniverse platform,” Andrews said.
+“I’ve been challenged to come up with a catchy phrase, and I never really came up with a catchy phrase, but it’s something around the realistic robot models and the complex scenes that they’re going to operate in.”

 To me, it’s kind of like designing products inside one of Pixar’s film worlds, only one that is far more realistic.

 With Omniverse, Isaac Sim benefits from Omniverse Nucleus and Omniverse Connectors, enabling the collaborative building, sharing, and importing of environments and robot models in Pixar’s Universal Scene Description (USD) standard.
-Engineers can easily connect the robot’s brain to a virtual world through Isaac SDK and ROS/ROS2 interface, fully-featured Python scripting, plugins for importing robot and environment models.
+Engineers can easily connect the robot’s brain to a virtual world through the Isaac SDK and ROS/ROS2 interface, fully featured Python scripting, and plugins for importing robotic and environment models.

 Synthetic Data Generation is an important tool that is increasingly used to train the perception models found in today’s robots.
-Getting real-world, properly labeled data is a time-consuming and costly endeavor.
+Getting properly labeled real-world data is a time-consuming and costly endeavor.
 But in the case of robotics, some of the required training data could be too difficult or dangerous to collect in the real world.
 This is especially true of robots that must operate in close proximity to humans.

 Issac Sim has built-in support for a variety of sensor types that are important in training perception models.
 These sensors include RGB, depth, bounding boxes, and segmentation, Andrews said.

-How realistic should it be?
+So how realistic should it be?

 “You just want to, within reason, close that sim-to-real gap,” Andrews said.
 “If you have a small error, that can accumulate in your simulation.
 It can pick up over time, like an error in physics modeling where you don’t do something right with how the wheels [function], then the first time you simulate it, your robot may be fine.
-But that error builds up and the robot may find itself completely off course in the real world.”
+But that error builds up, and the robot may find itself completely off course in the real world.”

 He added, “The closer you can get into the reality, there’s just a better experience you’re going to have when the engineers try to use it.
-In the world of simulation, you always face this idea of now that I have the real hardware, what’s the value of still using the simulator.”
+In the world of simulation, you always face this idea of ‘Now that I have the real hardware, what’s the value of still using the simulator?'”

 Getting better data

-In the open beta, Nvidia has the ability to output synthetic data in the KITTI format.
+In the open beta, Nvidia has the capability to output synthetic data in the KITTI format.
 This data can then be used directly with the Nvidia Transfer Learning Toolkit to enhance model performance with use case-specific data, Andrews said.

-Domain Randomization varies the parameters that define a simulated scene, such as the lighting, color and texture of materials in the scene.
+Domain Randomization varies the parameters that define a simulated scene, such as the lighting, color, and texture of materials in the scene.
 One of the main objectives of domain randomization is to enhance the training of machine learning (ML) models by exposing the neural network to a wide variety of domain parameters in simulation.
-This will help the model to generalize well when it encounters real world scenarios.
+This will help the model generalize well when it encounters real-world scenarios.
 In effect, this technique helps teach models what to ignore.
 Isaac Sim supports the randomization of many different attributes that help define a given scene.
-With these capabilities, the ML engineers can ensure that the synthetic dataset contains sufficient diversity to drive robust model performance.
+With these capabilities, ML engineers can ensure that the synthetic dataset contains sufficient diversity to drive robust model performance.

-Simulations can save time and other things
+Simulations can save time and other resources

 In real life, 50 engineers may be working on a project, but they might have only one hardware prototype.
 With something like Isaac, all 50 software engineers could work on it at the same time, Andrews said.
-No longer do all of the engineers have to be in the same place, as they can work on parts of it remotely.
-And they don’t all have to be in the same physical space.
+And the engineers no longer have to be in the same physical space, as they can work on parts of the project remotely.

-“I was designing processor cores and people always wanted to simulate it before they had the real hardware, but when their chip came back, the simulator was put on the side,” Andrews said.
-“In the robotics use case, I still feel like there’s value for the simulator, even when you have hardware because the robots themselves are expensive.”
+“I was designing processor cores, and people always wanted to simulate it before they had the real hardware, but when their chip came back, the simulator was put on the side,” Andrews said.
+“In the robotics use case, I still feel like there’s value for the simulator, even when you have hardware, because the robots themselves are expensive.”

 On top of that, it could be dangerous to test a robot in the real world if its controls aren’t right.
-It might run into a human.
+It might run into a human or worse.
 But if you test it in the Omniverse, the simulation won’t hurt anybody.

-Over time, Nvidia has added things like multi-camera support, a fisheye camera lens, and other sensors that improve the functions of the robot and its ability to sense the environment.
+Over time, Nvidia has added things like multi-camera support, a fisheye camera lens, and other sensors that improve the robot’s functions and its ability to sense the environment.
 The more components are improved in the real world, the more the Isaac simulation can be updated in the Omniverse, Andrews said.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: